Luke and Laura: Luke, Laura, and Scotty (1978–1980)

 Frank, furious at Luke, demands he marry Frank's daughter, Jennifer (then played by Lisa Marie).
 To get out of this marriage, Luke orders Laura to tell Scotty he raped her.
 She refuses and gets jealous when she observes Luke flirting with Jennifer.
 Scotty tells Laura she has to quit her job at the disco.
 On her last night, she shares a romantic kiss with Luke.
 Horrified, she slaps him.
 Later she accidentally gets locked in his office, overhearing Luke and Frank discussing mob business.
 When Frank discovers her, he forces her to continue to work at the disco.
 She tells Luke not to marry Jennifer.
 He traps Laura on a sailboat and forces her to admit she wants him just as much as he wants her.
 When she does so, he releases her from his arms and tells her to go tell the authorities how it was rape, as he believes it wasn't.
 She refuses.
 He realizes he is in too deep with the mob to ever be with Laura.
 She writes him a letter expressing her feelings, trying to break the bond between them, which Scotty finds on the day of Luke and Jennifer's wedding.

+Seething, Scotty confronts Laura with the letter in hand, and accuses her of having an affair with Luke.
+She vehemently denies there was an affair, and Scotty asks her if Luke really raped her.
+She didn't answer.
+He then pushes Laura to the floor, tells her she's lucky he doesn't kill both her and Luke, and storms out of their apartment to hunt down Luke.

-Scotty interrupts the ceremony on Frank's yacht and knocks Luke overboard, leading everyone to believe he is dead.
+After arriving at Luke's apartment and getting no answer, Scotty goes to Frank's yacht searching for Luke.
+After a short scuffle, Luke walks to the upper deck of the yacht where he and Scotty fight.
+Scotty upper cuts Luke, knocking him overboard, leading everyone to believe Luke is dead.